Reynolds (REYN)

 Reynolds has shown robust cash profitability, giving it an edge over its competitors and the ability to reinvest or return capital to investors.
 The company’s free cash flow margin averaged 9.2% over the last two years, quite impressive for a consumer staples business.

-Taking a step back, we can see that Reynolds’s margin dropped by 4.5 percentage points over the last year.
-This decrease warrants extra caution because Reynolds failed to grow its revenue organically.
-Its cash profitability could decay further if it tries to reignite growth through investments.
+Taking a step back, we can see that Reynolds’s margin dropped by 1.5 percentage points over the last year.
+Continued declines could signal it is in the middle of an investment cycle.

 Reynolds Trailing 12-Month Free Cash Flow Margin